DSPN/azure-resource-manager-dse/buildimage/README.md

 ## Get the SAS URL

 Run this command to get a URL for the storage account.
 You can lookup the name in the portal.
-In my case it was
+In my case it was clisto2811037585dseimage.

     azure storage account connectionstring show <name of your storage account>

 You'll be prompted for the resource group name.
 Enter DSE-Image-RG.

-    azure storage container sas create img rl 06/30/2016 -c "DefaultEndpointsProtocol=https;AccountName=ben13709;AccountKey=<some long string here>"
+    azure storage container sas create img rl 09/30/2016 -c "DefaultEndpointsProtocol=https;AccountName=<name of your storage account>;AccountKey=<some long string here>"

 This creates a URL for the img: